google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 * How do you inform the user of the above?

-### Informing users of their current state and change of state
+### Inform users of their current state and change of state

 Inform the user of both the actions they can still take when they have a network failure and the current state of the application.
 For example, a notification could say:

 > “You seem to have a bad network connection.
 [Not to worry!]
 Messages will be sent when the network is restored.”